 The performance requirements for high data rate and traffic density scenarios are found in 3GPP TS 22.261 [4] clause 7.1.
 The scenario Broadband access in a crowd is relevant for the use case of very dense crowds, for example at stadiums or concerts.
 In addition to a very high connection density, the users can share their experience, i.e. what they see and hear.
 This can put a higher requirement on the uplink than the downlink.

-This new use case has some requirements on the downlink not covered by the existing requirements, see Table 6.2.5-1.
+This new use case has some requirements on the downlink not covered by the existing requirements, see table 6.2.5-1.